denten-books/plain-text/2-surface.md

 ```

 In other words, what the typist previously perceived as an ordered and
-continuous activity of writing one word after the other, can now be performed
+continuous activity of writing one word after the other, could now be
-in a more disjointed way.
-The typist derives delight in shaping physical
+performed in a more disjointed way.
+The typist describes deriving delight from
-paragraph structure in ways that more closely match the perception of his own
+shaping physical paragraph structure in ways that more closely match the
+perception of his own mental activity.
+For the typist habituated to
-mental activity.
-The screen restores some of the facility with the word lost
+typewriters, the addition of the screen restored some of the facility with the
-to the rigid mechanism of the typewriter, which forced sequential entry.
-The
+word lost to the rigid mechanism that forced sequential, line by line entry.
-author can now think two thoughts at the same time if you will, documenting
+The author could now think two thoughts at the same time if you will,
-both at different parts of the file as one would on a sketch pad or in a
+documenting both at different parts of the file as one would on a sketch pad
-notebook.
-The word processor that can combine multiple streams of thought, the
+or in a notebook.
+The author suggests that this new way asynchronous and
-author suggests, better resembles the natural, spontaneous operation of the
+multithreaded way of writing better resembles the natural, spontaneous
-human mind.
+operation of the human mind.

 Interested in documenting such empirical phenomenological reflections of
 system use, Engelbart recorded what must count as some the most evocative